New measures to protect poultry against Avian Flu

 Issuing licenses and registrations for dealing with animals

-In order to protect animal welfare, the following types or premises dealing with live animals needs to be licensed or registered by us.
-Click on each title to read the guidance and application form for each.
-If you require any further information, such as whether you need a licence click here.
+In order to protect animal welfare the following types of premises dealing with live animals needs to be licensed or registered.

 Complaints and Advice